Part of our Best Pubs in London microsite. See if we've included your local.

-This being more of a pedestal than building, the interior can get a bit cramped.
+These being more pedestals than buildings, the interiors can get a bit cramped — particularly in the western-most lodge which gets more passing trade.
 Fortunately, there's plenty of standing room outside.
-A small seating area can be found up the spiral staircase — but on no account stand beneath the stairwell or you're likely to enjoy a shower of fugitive dregs from those ascending.
+Small and comfortable seating areas can be found up the spiral staircases — but on no account stand beneath the stairwell or you're likely to enjoy a shower of fugitive dregs from those ascending.